RasterDuck/vectormathbench/README.md

 The workload inputs pass through optimization barriers so the compiler cannot replace the measured math with precomputed constants.
-Float implementations are compared across all supported libraries, with double-precision variants for `move::math` and Realtime Math.
+Float implementations are compared across all supported libraries, with double-precision variants for `mv::math` and Realtime Math.
 The intersection kernels share one algorithm through library-specific adapters, keeping branches and acceptance rules equivalent while exercising each library's native vector operations.